peteroupc/peteroupc.github.io/approxtheory.md

 > 1. The following are references for Lemma 14: Powell (1981, theorem 3.1)[^59], De Villiers (2012, theorem 5.3.2)[^4]; DeVore and Lorentz (1993, proof of proposition 4.1)[^60].
 For (Leb2), see De Boor (1982, chapter 2)[^61]).
 > 2. Lemma 14 states "\Vert f-P\Vert for every function $P$ in $T$" rather than the minimum or greatest lower bound of $\Vert f-P\Vert$ over all functions $P$ in $T$ (which are subtly different), because the first statement seems to be correct compared to the greatest-lower-bound statement.
 Indeed:
 >     - DeVilliers theorem 5.3.2 assumes $T$ has a "best approximation" to $f$ (there is a function $g$ in $T$ such that $\Vert f - g\Vert\le\Vert f - h\Vert$ for every function $h$ in $T$ [^58]) and uses the minimum as just given.
 Here there is no correctness issue.
->     - DeVore and Lorentz proposition 4.1 states (Leb) without a "best-approximation" assumption and with the greatest lower bound as just given, but I suspect that statement is false in general since this bound might not be reached for any $P$ in $T$.
+>     - DeVore and Lorentz proposition 4.1 states the inequality (Leb) without a "best-approximation" assumption and with the greatest lower bound as just given, but I suspect that statement is false in general since this bound might not be reached for any $P$ in $T$.
 >
 > **Examples:**
 >